compneuro-ncu/reproducible-neuroimaging/docs/source/bids.rst

            ∟ sub-01_run-01_Tww.nii.gz
             #entities, suffix and exntension

-Every name has to be renamed following the BIDS standard.
+Every folder and file name has to be renamed following the BIDS standard.
 See more information `here <https://github.com/bids-standard/bids-starter-kit/wiki/The-BIDS-folder-hierarchy>`_.

-3. **Add remaining data**
+4. **Add remaining data**

 We need to provide details on the experimental paradigm for modality-specific files.
 To see possibilities, `go here <https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html>`__.

 BIDS aspires to describe a majority of datasets, but acknowledges that there will be cases that do not fit the present version of BIDS.

-4. **Add missing metadata**
+5. **Add missing metadata**

-There is a need to provide the name of each task, but it is optional to add additional information such as task instructions and description.
+You have to provide the name of each task, but it is optional to add information such as task instructions and description.
-Although, it is recommended to include external ontology such as `Cognitive Atlas <https://www.cognitiveatlas.org/>`_ or `Cognitive Paradigm Ontology <http://www.cogpo.org/>`_ to clarify research purposes.
+Also, it is recommended to include external ontology such as `Cognitive Atlas <https://www.cognitiveatlas.org/>`_ or `Cognitive Paradigm Ontology <http://www.cogpo.org/>`_ to clarify research purposes.

-5. **Validate the dataset**
+6. **Validate the dataset**

 **BIDS Validator** has been developed to easily check whether a dataset accurately follows the BIDS standard.
 Once the dataset is organized into BIDS format, the BIDS Validator can be used to check if any of the required or recommended metadata are missing.

-.. note:: We recommend using the Web version with no need to install additional software which requires two steps:
+.. note:: We recommend using the Web version of BIDS validator with no need to install additional software.
+To validate your data:
     * Open Google Chrome or Mozilla Firefox (the only supported browsers).

     * Go to `BIDS Validator <https://bids-standard.github.io/bids-validator/>`_ and select a folder with BIDS dataset.

-    * If the validator seems to be working longer than a couple of minutes, open developer tools and report the error in the `designated place <https://github.com/bids-standard/bids-validator/issues>`_.
+    * If the validator seems to work longer than a couple of minutes, open developer tools and report the error in the `designated place <https://github.com/bids-standard/bids-validator/issues>`_.

-The validator works in the browser performs the validation on the client side (no data is uploaded or shared) so it is suitable for sensitive datasets that are not intended for public sharing.
+The BIDS validator performs the validation on the client side (no data is uploaded or shared) so it is suitable for sensitive datasets that are not intended to be publicly shared.